-White Label ATM is a relatively new category of ATMs in India that are not branded by banks.
-In simple terms, White Label ATM refers to machines established, owned, and operated by non-bank entities under the Companies Act 1956.
+White Label ATMs (WLAs) represent a new category of automated teller machines in India that are not associated with any specific bank branding.
+These ATMs are established, owned, and operated by non-bank entities following the Companies Act of 1956.

-Under the White Label ATM business model, ATMs are set up and operated by non-bank entities, carrying the brand name of the WLA operators.
-These ATMs provide a convenient and accessible banking solution to customers, regardless of the bank they hold accounts with.
-These ATMs are also known as “no name” ATMs, although this is a misnomer as the ATMs carry the name of the company operating it.
+Under the White Label ATM business model, ATMs are established and operated by non-bank entities that feature the brand name of the WLA operators.
+These ATMs offer a convenient and accessible banking solution for customers, regardless of which bank they hold accounts with.
+While they are sometimes referred to as “no name” ATMs, this term is somewhat misleading, as these machines do display the name of the company responsible for their operation.

 Usage of White Label ATM

-White Label ATMs offer various facilities and services, including:
+White Label ATMs provide a range of facilities and services, including:

 History of White Label ATM Industry in India

-Until 2012, only banks were allowed to set up ATMs in India.
-The number of ATMs deployed in the country by March 2012 was 95,686, with a majority located in urban and metro areas.
-To extend ATM coverage in unbanked and underbanked regions, the RBI permitted non-bank entities to establish, own, and operate ATMs in June 2012.
-This led to the emergence of White Label ATMs, specifically targeted at semi-urban and rural areas with low bank-owned ATM penetration.
+Until 2012, the establishment of ATMs in India was exclusively the domain of banks, with a total of 95,686 ATMs deployed by that time, primarily concentrated in urban and metropolitan areas.
+To improve ATM access in unbanked and underbanked regions, the Reserve Bank of India (RBI) allowed non-bank entities to set up, own, and operate ATMs in June 2012.
+This regulatory change led to the rise of White Label ATMs, which specifically target semi-urban and rural areas where there is limited penetration of bank-owned ATMs.

-In 2013 and 2014, RBI issued Certificates of Authorization to eight non-bank entities for setting up and operating WLAs in India.
+In 2013 and 2014, the RBI granted Certificates of Authorization to eight non-bank entities to establish and operate White Label ATMs across the country.

 Read Also: Brown Label ATM – And 5 Other Amazing Types of ATMs You Didn’t Know About